-A. The Group has elected to classify equity investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
-The fair value of such investments amounted to \$0 and \$1,785 as at December 31, 2020 and 2019, respectively.

-B. For the years ended December 31, 2020 and 2019, the Group recognised the amount of (\$406) and \$204, respectively, in profit or loss and other comprehensive income.

-C. The Group received proceeds from capital reduction of the equity instruments in the amounts of \$1,379 and \$1,194 in June 2020 and August 2019, respectively.

-- D. Equity instruments that the Group invested in were liquidated as approved by the shareholders in October 2020.
+- A. The Group has elected to classify the equity investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
+The fair value of such investments amounted to \$0 as at December 31, 2021 and 2020. - B. For the years ended December 31, 2021 and 2020, the Group recognised the amount of \$0 and (\$406), respectively, in profit or loss and other comprehensive income. - C. The Group received proceeds from capital reduction of the equity instruments in the amount of \$1,379 in June 2020. - D. Equity instruments that the Group invested in were liquidated as approved by the shareholders in October 2020.
 The Group reclassified cumulative valuation losses amounting to \$3,065 to retained earnings due to derecognition. - E. The Group has no financial assets at fair value through other comprehensive income pledged to others.